-3.24 Supervision of pupils
+3.26 Supervision of pupils

-The school will be open from 08:00am to 18:00hrs on weekdays during term times and some holidays (48 weeks per year).
+The school will be open from 08:00 to 17:30hrs on Monday to Friday and 08:00 to 17:00 on Friday during term times.
 Between these times supervision will be provided.
 Pupils will not be allowed on site outside these times.
 Parents are informed of the details of the school arrangements at the beginning of the school year and reminders sent throughout the year when necessary.